-- a.
-Healthy and Safe Environment- The physical environment of school buildings and grounds is an important factor in the health and safety of students, staff, and visitors.
+a.
+Healthy and Safe Environment- The physical environment of school buildings and grounds are an important factor in the health and safety of students, staff, and visitors.
 School buildings and grounds will be designed and maintained to be free of physical and environmental health and safety hazards, and to promote learning.
-Additionally, students will feel welcomed, included, and safe from physical and emotional harm or abuse. - b.
-Social and Emotional Well-being- The MPS is dedicated to attending to the "Whole Child" within a "Whole School" environment.
+Additionally, students will feel welcomed, included, and safe from physical and emotional harm or abuse.

+- b.
+Social and Emotional Well-Being- The MPS is dedicated to attending to the "Whole Child" within a "Whole School" environment.
 MPS works intentionally to support the emotional intelligence and social capabilities of its students, and to provide a school culture where every child feels appreciated, welcomed, supported and respected.
-The Youth Risk Behavior Survey, Youth Health Survey, or similar student health behavior assessment tool, will be administered every other year, at a minimum, at the high school level to address areas of concern and applaud areas of strength.
-This may be reflected in curricular and/or policy changes where necessary to provide the most current, best practices in health education that will address the areas of concern. - c.
-Staff Wellness- MPS shall strive to promote activities that help maintain and improve the physical and emotional health of staff.
-Information and activities shall focus on nutrition, exercise, overall health promotion, indoor air quality, and stress management. - d.
-Active Transportation-The MPS will strive to accommodate all students, parents/guardians, and school staff by creating active transportation opportunities.
-It is the desire of the District to encourage principles that contribute to the safety, health, and quality of life of students by providing greater opportunities for pedestrian and bicycle trips, including the availability of bike racks, and via formal participation in the Massachusetts Department of Transportation's

-Safe Routes to School program including but not limited to: safety training and ongoing walking/bicycling events.
+The Youth Risk Behavior Survey, Youth Health Survey, or similar student health behavior assessment tool, will be administered every other year, at a minimum and made available to the public, at the high school level to address areas of concern and applaud areas of strength.
+This may be reflected in curricular and/or policy changes where necessary to provide the most current, best practices in health education that will address the areas of concern.
+A plan would be addressed upon updating the policy based on assessment results. - c.
+Active Transportation-The MPS will strive to accommodate all students parents/guardians, and school staff by creating active transportation opportunities.
+It is the desire of the District to encourage principles that contribute to the safety, health, and quality of life of students by providing greater opportunities for pedestrian and bicycle trips, including the availability of bike racks, and via formal participation in the Massachusetts Department of Transportation's Safe Routes to School program including but not limited to: safety training and ongoing walking/bicycling events. - d.

-- e.
 Family and Community Partnerships-There is a positive relationship between family involvement and student success.
 The MPS will encourage caregivers to be involved in their student's learning and efficacy, and will provide families with the skills to be able to contribute to their children's success in school.
-In addition, the schools will inform and engage community members, businesses and organizations as partners so as to provide expanded learning, social and physical wellness opportunities throughout the year. - f.
+In addition, the schools will inform and engage community members, businesses and organizations as partners so as to provide expanded learning, social and physical wellness opportunities throughout the year. - e.
 Medical Services- Milton Public Schools appreciates the critical relationship between health and academic success.
-School nurses and the athletic training staff, play a vital role in assessing and promoting the health and safety of students.
-Using clinical knowledge and experience, they are also trained to handle many health conditions, and will do their best to ensure that students receive the medical and behavioral health care they need within the educational process. - g.
+School nurses and the athletic training staff play a vital role in assessing and promoting the health and safety of students.
+Using clinical knowledge and experience, they are also trained to handle many health conditions, and will do their best to ensure that students receive the medical and behavioral health care they need within the educational process.
+Each school will have a behavioral health team that meets weekly. - f.
 Nutrition-MPS shall integrate programs that provide access to a variety of nutritious, affordable and appealing meals and snacks for students; nutrition education; and an environment that promotes healthy eating behaviors.
+The Milton Schools protect the privacy of students who qualify for free or reduced priced meals.
+Meal Charge Policy (information pertaining to free/reduced priced meals) can be found under the Milton Food Service webpage or the Milton School Committee webpage.
+All food service staff will be offered annual training in compliance with USDA professional standards.